Seven Pillars of Wisdom: Critical comments

-The diplomat and academic Charles Hill has called Seven Pillars "a novel traveling under the cover of autobiography", capturing Lawrence's highly personal version of the historical events described in the book.

 An advertisement for the 1935 edition quotes Winston Churchill as saying, "It ranks with the greatest books ever written in the English language.
 As a narrative of war and adventure it is unsurpassable."

 As a specialist in the Middle East, Fred Halliday praised Seven Pillars as a "fine work of prose" but described its relevance to the study of Arab history and society as "almost worthless".
+The diplomat and academic Charles Hill has called Seven Pillars "a novel traveling under the cover of autobiography", capturing Lawrence's highly personal version of the historical events described in the book.

+These critiques, however, scarcely defend themselves with details about what aspects of his career Lawrence has falsified.
+Halliday claims that Lawrence did not speak Arabic well, and that his portrait of the Hashemites— who failed to gain a controlling influence over the region due to British diplomatic betrayal—is 'romanticized'.
+But this betrayal is covered by Lawrence in a chapter that was cut from the final text by publishers, as critics always fail to mention.
+Many of the later academic critiques of Lawrence are based on a work of concentrated character assassination by Richard Aldington published in 1954.
+Aldington made a career out of skewering his more famous friends in thinly veiled parodies or—as in the case of Lawrence, whose work he attacked posthumously—in gossipy and insinuating tell-alls.

-Stanford historian Priya Satia observes that Seven Pillars presents the Middle East with a broadly positive, yet 'Orientalist' perspective.
+The elements of Seven Pillars of Wisdom critiqued by historians reflect a true problem with the book that is better explained by Stanford historian Priya Satia, who observes that Seven Pillars presents the Middle East with a broadly positive, yet 'Orientalist' perspective.
 Lawrence's romanticised and vivid depictions transformed him into a sought-after symbol of Britain's leadership and goodwill in the Middle East.
 This occurred during a time when Britain's global influence was waning, and the nation was grappling with the aftermath of the First World War.
 Therefore, his "...books evoked a vision of redemption from the troubled spirit of the age" and offered a "reassurance of continuity" with Britain's triumphant history.

+In other words, 'the myth that reading Lawrence of Arabia is necessary to understand the Middle East', which Halliday's critique of the book refutes is indeed a myth: other data offering a differing inflections and a different picture exist.
+The notion that this devalues The Seven Pillars of Wisdom however is misleading.
+Churchill's history of the World Wars is highly coloured by his British Imperialistic, but contains uniquely privileged reporting of events because of his position in the British Empire; likewise, Lawrence's account of the Arab Revolt.